dhvogel/bookclurb/web/public/blogs/bookclurb-v1-features.md

 5. **Schedule meetings** - Set up your first meeting with reading assignments
 6. **Track progress** - Update your reading progress and submit reflections

-## We Want Your Feedback!

-**Please fill out the feedback form on the "Feedback" tab of the site!!
-Thank you!!** Or click this [link](https://docs.google.com/forms/d/e/1FAIpQLSfXl_-UCDy8lxtexUUN7IB7eJzTiRLX6cN3f88oqk73YmI8Lw/viewform)!

 ## What's Next?

 We want to understand the pain points of managing a book club first, anything that makes the book club admin's job easier.
 It could be reading in data from a spreadsheet, exporting data, figuring out the right onboarding flow.

-Then, make the site more enjoyable for the average book club member.
-This might take some more social features, such as a discussion board with emoji reactions, some new rituals, such as an end-of-book quiz, or features that introduce clubs to one another.

 In the future, we want to make it easier for book clubs to connect with the authors that they are reading.
 There are many talented authors out there that are looking for the readers.
-From the book clubs perspective, we believe that people want to read things that are real, from people who are real.
-Especially in this era of all this AI-garbage writing.
+From the book club's perspective, we believe that, especially in this day and age, people want to read things that are real, from people who are real.
+There's so much machine generated garbage out there.
 Reading something that is clearly written by another human is refreshing.
 Connecting with other people is refreshing.
-And this project enables both.
+This project intends to enable this kind of connection.

 Your feedback helps us prioritize what to build next.
 Thank you for being part of the BookClurb community!

-### Report Issues

-Found a bug or have a suggestion?
-Please open an issue on our [GitHub repository](https://github.com/dhvogel/bookclurb).

 ---

 **Questions or need help?** Check out our [GitHub repository](https://github.com/dhvogel/bookclurb) or open an issue.
 We're here to help!